Orbit Parametrizations for K3 Surfaces: Introduction

 Figure \ref{fig:covariantrelationships} shows how many of the cases from both Table \ref{table:examples} and Table \ref{table:examples2} are related.
 In particular, each arrow from a representation $V$ of the group $G$ to a representation $V'$ of $G'$ indicates that there is a group homomorphism $\tau: G \to G'$ and a map $V \to V'$ that is $G$-equivariant with respect to~$\tau$.
 For each arrow, there is a map between the associated moduli spaces of lattice-polarized K3 surfaces as well as a reverse inclusion of the corresponding polarization lattices $\Lambda$ and $\Sigma$.
 The ranks of the polarization lattices $\Lambda$ are indicated in the first column.

+Such explicit descriptions of the moduli spaces of lattice-polarized K3 surfaces also have several other potential applications.
+For example, these moduli spaces are related to Noether-Lefschetz divisors, which are special cycles on moduli spaces of polarized K3 surfaces (see, e.g., \cite{kudla}).
+There has also been a great deal of recent activity surrounding the Noether--Lefschetz conjecture \cite{maulikpandharipande, bergeron-li-millson-moeglin}, and it would be interesting to extend the work of Greer--Li--Tian \cite{greerlitian} on the GIT stability of the Mukai models to these spaces of lattice-polarized K3s.

 In many of the new cases listed in Table~\ref{table:examples}, we also obtain natural automorphisms of the corresponding K3 surfaces.
-Due to their frequently extremely interesting and rich groups of automorphisms, K3 surfaces have provided a natural setting in recent years on which to study questions of dynamics (see \cite{cantat, mcmullen, oguiso-salem}).
-For example, McMullen~\cite{mcmullen} discovered examples of K3 surfaces having Siegel disks, i.e., fixed points of an automorphism where the automorphism behaves locally analytically like an irrational rotation.
-The existence of a Siegel disk on a K3 surface implies that the entropy of the associated automorphism is positive.
-Such K3s also must necessarily be non-projective: they are complex K\"ahler manifolds but not algebraic varieties.
+Due to their frequently extremely interesting and rich groups of automorphisms, K3 surfaces have provided a natural setting in recent years on which to study questions of dynamics (see, e.g., \cite{cantat, mcmullen, oguiso-salem}; for a nice survey, see \cite{cantat-survey}).
+In particular, there has been considerable interest in exhibiting positive entropy automorphisms of projective algebraic K3 surfaces.
+Recall that the {\em entropy} of an automorphism $\phi$ of a projective surface $X$ is defined to be $\log \lambda(\phi)$, where $\lambda(\phi)$ is the spectral radius of $\phi^*$ on $\overline{\NS}(X) \otimes \R$.
+When $X$ is defined over $\C$, this definition agrees with the topological entropy (see \cite[\S 4.4.2]{cantat-survey}).

-This naturally raises the question as to whether there exist positive entropy automorphisms of {\it projective} algebraic K3 surfaces.
-(Such a K3 would necessarily not possess any Siegel disks.)
-Recently, Oguiso~\cite{oguiso} showed that any such K3 with a fixed-point-free automorphism of positive entropy must have Picard number at least 2.
-He also produced a family of examples with Picard number 2 by considering the Cayley K3 surfaces, i.e., the K3 surfaces arising from Rubik's revenge (Line 6 of Table~\ref{table:examples}).
+Recently, Oguiso~\cite{oguiso} showed that any projective algebraic K3 with a fixed-point-free automorphism of positive entropy must have Picard number at least 2.
+He also produced a family of examples with Picard number 2 by considering the Cayley K3 surfaces, i.e., the K3 surfaces arising from Rubik's revenge (Line~6 of Table~\ref{table:examples}).
 More precisely, he proved that any K3 surface with N\'eron-Severi lattice exactly $\mathfrak{O}_5(2)$ has a fixed-point-free automorphism with entropy $\eta_{\mathrm{RR}} = 6\log\bigl(\frac{1+\sqrt5}{2}\bigr)> 0$.
 (See also~\cite{festi}.)

 Our perspective on the Rubik's revenge case in Section~\ref{sec:rr} allows us to give a simpler proof of Oguiso's theorem, and in a stronger form, in Section~\ref{sec:applications}.
 More precisely, we prove: